Marraffini-Lab/Hossain_etal_2024/README.md

 HARDWARE REQUIREMENTS
-Both scripts require only a standard computer with enough RAM to support the in-memory operations.
+All scripts require only a standard computer with enough RAM to support the in-memory operations.
 The code was written and run on a 13-inch 2019 MacBook Pro with a 2.8 GHz Quad-Core Intel Core i7 processor and 16 GB 2133 MHz LPDDR3.

 SOFTWARE REQUIREMENTS